psairam/nuage-ospdirector/Documentation/5.4.1/README.rst

         # If IsolCpusList is not set in your environment, then leave TunedProfileName below to set to empty string.
         # If planning on setting IsolCpusList in your environment
         #   1. You can comment the below line to set TunedProfileName to "cpu-partitioning" or
-        #   2. You can pass you custom Tuned Profile to apply to the host
+        #   2. You can pass your custom Tuned Profile to apply to the host
         TunedProfileName: ""
         OvsHwOffload: True
         # Number of VFs that needs to be configured for a physical interface